AlexDem1126/FP_AD_Fall2017/README.md

 2.4.
 Do Naive Bayes(NB) with Laplace smoothing for each cluster obtained from step 2.2.

 3. TESTING:
 3.1.
-Take tasting item, and calculate the distance between it and centroids that were obtained in step 2.2.
+Take testing item, and calculate the distance between it and centroids that were obtained in step 2.2.
-7. Do NB clustering on the testing data (fold 1).
+3.2.
+Choose centroid which has the smallest distance to the tested item.
+3.3.
+Check, if chosen centroid has highest training accuracy.
+3.3.1.
+If it does, then use probability P(X|H) from step 2.3.
+I will use
 8. Get accuracy of prediction for fold 1.
 9. Repeat steps (5,6,7,8) for each fold (fold 2, fold 3, fold 4, fold 5).